 The handshake is your first interaction with an interviewer.
 It is as important as being dressed appropriately for an interview.
 Make sure you have a firm handshake and maintain eye contact with the person whose hand you are shaking.
-Know your interviewer, feel your interviewer out to see if they prefer a handshake or not.

 2. POSTURE